HarbMichael/Linkguard/README.md

 # Linkguard
-An experimental JavaScript to protect your links from scraping and spambots.
+An experimental JavaScript proof of concept to protect your links from scraping and spambots.

 ## Description